dd010101/vyos-jenkins/readme.md

 And you should have the ISO(s) in current directory (`/opt/vyos-jenkins`).

+Jenkins will automatically detect changes and build new packages, thus if you keep build server running then it should keep the repositories up to date by itself.
+This way you can just use build-iso.sh again and again.
+You should check on the Jenkins **Build History** from time to time and/or before you build ISO to make sure all is going well.
+This is the same way how the official repository works.

 You could be also interested in the [Smoketest](#smoketest).
 If something isn't right, then see [Something is wrong](#something-is-wrong).